List of articles

 Data to monitor tourism at Iceland’s natural and volcanic sites

-PYRO Box pedestrian counter installed on trail leading to Geldingadalur volcano
+PYRO Box pedestrian counter installed on trail leading to the Geldingadalur volcano

 In the fall of 2020, the Icelandic Tourist Board had decided to monitor the number of visitors for twenty natural sites using pedestrian counters, equipped with automatic data transmission, and to publish daily data on a dedicated dashboard in order to track traffic on the island’s most valuable tourist attraction: nature itself.